Decoupling of Field Equations in Einstein and Modified Gravity: Generic Off--Diagonal Solutions

-We can consider a subclass of generic off--diagonal EYMH interactions which can be encoded as effective Einstein manifolds with nontrivial cosmological constant $\Lambda =4s^{2}.$ In general, such classes of solutions depend parametrically on $\Lambda -4s^{2}$ and do not have a smooth limit from non-vacuum to vacuum models.
+We can consider a subclass of generic off--diagonal modified gravitation interactions which can be encoded as effective Einstein manifolds.
+In general, such classes of solutions do not have a smooth limit from non-vacuum to vacuum models.